 Unfortunately, most of the time (up to 75 percent) a reason for repeated miscarriages cannot be discovered.
 Things that are often done to try to find a diagnosis include going through a thorough medical history, physical exam, blood tests, and genetic testing (both for the parents and the pregnancy tissue).
 An ultrasound or other imaging may also be done to see if the shape of the uterus may be part of the problem as well.

 Treatment for recurrent pregnancy loss depends on what may be causing it.
-Some women may need surgery to correct the shape of their uterus, while others may be placed on blood thinners if antiphospholipid syndrome is present.
-Fertility treatments, such as in vitro fertilization, or the use of donor eggs, sperm, or a gestational carrier may also be part of the treatment plan.
+Some women may need surgery to correct the shape of their uterus, while others may be placed on blood thinners if the antiphospholipid syndrome is present.
+Fertility treatments, such as in-vitro fertilization, or the use of donor eggs, sperm, or a gestational carrier may also be part of the treatment plan.

 Overall, about 65 percent of women go on to have healthy babies after experiencing recurrent pregnancy loss.
 It is important that throughout this process women (and their partners) get the support they need, since so many times they blame themselves or have to deal with well-meaning but unhelpful advice from families and friends.